usnistgov/OSCAL/docs/content/about/projects/_index.md

 Repository: https://github.com/usnistgov/oscal-content

-## NIST Dependencies
+## NIST-Maintained OSCAL Dependencies

-These NIST projects underpin the OSCAL project, but are governed separately from the OSCAL umbrella.
+These NIST projects underpin the OSCAL project, but are governed separately, outside of the OSCAL Program.

 ### Metaschema